Skip to main content

 The persistence of low testosterone creates a systemic environment that favors fat storage, muscle loss, and inflammatory processes.

 Simultaneously, the message to build and maintain muscle tissue weakens.
-Over time, this leads to sarcopenia, the age-related loss of and strength.
+Over time, this leads to sarcopenia, the age-related loss of muscle mass and strength.
 With less metabolically active muscle, your body’s overall calorie-burning capacity diminishes, making weight gain easier and fat loss more challenging.

 The consequences extend to your skeletal system, as testosterone is vital for maintaining bone mineral density.
 Without it, bones can become more fragile, increasing the risk of osteoporosis.
 These are not isolated symptoms; they are the predictable outcomes of a system operating for a prolonged period without one of its key regulatory hormones.